 Master Services Agreement (MSA)

-THIS AGREEMENT (the “Agreement”) is made and entered into this day of , 2016, (“Effective Date”) by and between Voyant Communications, LLC (hereinafter referred to as “Voyant”), and Account Legal Entity Name (hereinafter referred to as “Customer”).
+THIS AGREEMENT (the “Agreement”) is made and entered into by and between Voyant Communications, LLC on behalf of itself and its affiliate, ANPI Business, LLC d/b/a Voyant Communications (Voyant”), and the party receiving services (“Services”) from Voyant (hereinafter referred to as “Customer”).
 Customer and Voyant are individually referred to as “Party” and collectively referred to herein as “Parties.”
 Any Service Addendum (“Addendum”) and/or other Exhibits attached hereto are incorporated by reference and detail the price, location, and other information about the service(s) to be provided by Voyant.

-This Voyant Master Services Agreement replaces and supersedes any previous Voyant Master Services Agreement.
+This Voyant Master Services Agreement replaces and supersedes any previous Master Services Agreement between Customer and Voyant.

 2. Service Descriptions